woocommerce/woocommerce/docs/webhooks.md

 Webhooks were introduced in WooCommerce 2.2 and can trigger events each time you add, edit or delete orders, products, coupons or customers.

-It’s also possible to use webhooks with WooCommerce actions, e.g., Create a webhook to be used every time a product is added to the shopping cart, using the action  `woocommerce_add_to_cart`.
+It's also possible to use webhooks with WooCommerce actions, e.g., Create a webhook to be used every time a product is added to the shopping cart, using the action  `woocommerce_add_to_cart`.

 Webhooks also make it easier for third-party apps to integrate with WooCommerce.